Anthony Fauci: COVID-19 pandemic

-Trump administration

 Fauci speaks to the White House press corps on COVID-19 in April 2020, watched by President Donald Trump (left) and Vice President Mike Pence (right).

-Fauci had not met with Trump until three years after he was inaugurated as president.
+According to The Washington Post, before the COVID-19 pandemic, Fauci was "mostly unknown outside the medical community".
+Fauci did not meet with Trump until three years after he was inaugurated as president.
 Fauci was a member of the White House Coronavirus Task Force established in late January 2020, under President Donald Trump, to deal with the COVID-19 pandemic.
-He became a de facto public health spokesperson for the office of the president during the pandemic, and a strong advocate for ongoing social distancing efforts in the United States.
+He was described as the administration's public health spokesperson during the pandemic, and a strong advocate for ongoing social distancing efforts in the United States.
 In interviews on January 21, January 26, and February 17, Fauci commented on COVID-19.
 He said that at the time of the interviews ("right now"), COVID-19 was not a "major threat" to the American public, with the risk to the American public being "low", but that it was "an evolving situation", and that "public health officials need to take [COVID-19] very seriously".
 In the latter interview, Fauci said that COVID-19 could become a "global pandemic which would then have significant implications for" the United States.
 In March 2020, he predicted that the infection fatality rate would likely be close to 1%, which was ten times more severe than the 0.1% reported rate for seasonal flu.

 In a March 8, 2020, interview, Fauci stated that "right now in the United States, people [who are not infected] should not be walking around with masks", but "if you want to do it, that's fine".
 In the same interview, Fauci said that buying masks "could lead to a shortage of masks for the people who really need" them: "When you think masks, you should think of healthcare providers needing them".
 When Fauci made this comment, America's top surgical mask maker was struggling to produce enough masks to meet the increased demand.
 On April 3, the CDC reversed course, quoting recent studies that showed asymptomatic transmission of the virus, thus advocating for the public to wear non-surgical masks to reduce community transmission while Fauci advocated for wearing facial coverings in public.
 Fauci's shifting advice on wearing face masks drew criticism, which Fauci responded to by arguing that changes in policy were necessary as scientists learned more about COVID-19.